Juhi Chawla: Reception and media image

 Chawla is considered in the media as one of the most popular actresses of Bollywood.
 India Today named her in their "Top Bollywood Actresses" list.
+Chawla appeared in Box Office India's "Top Actresses" list from 1992 to 1997.
+She was also placed in Times of India's "50 Beautiful Faces" list.
+In 2024, Chawla became the richest actress in India, with a net worth of ₹4600 crore.
+In 2025, several websites reported her net worth to be ₹7790 crore.

 As an actor, throughout most of her early career, she was particularly recognised for her comic timing and vivacious on-screen persona.
 Despite her success, Chawla has faced periods of commercial decline.
 Asked about some of the commercial flunctuations in her career, Chawla attributed them to wrong choices.
 Following the birth of her daughter and amidst the poor box-office performance of Chawla's work in the early 2000s, Chawla took a short break from acting in 2001 and spoke of her intention to come back with more serious roles.
 Eventually she felt her new choices had given her a new identity and constant interest.
 Several outlets noted her transition to serious cinema.
 Chawla said that with films like 3 Deewarein and My Brother Nikhil she received satisfaction as an actor.

+Awards and nominations

+Chawla has received two Filmfare Awards.
+She won the Best Female Debut for Qayamat Se Qayamat Tak and Best Actress for Hum Hain Rahi Pyar Ke.
+She received six more Best Actress nominations for Qayamat Se Qayamat Tak, Pratibandh, Bol Radha Bol, Darr, Daraar and Yes Boss.
+In addition to this, she received Best Supporting Actress nomination for I Am and Gulaab Gang.